iterative/dvc.org/content/docs/command-reference/config.md

 </admon>

-Refer to [Configuration sections][config section] to explore config options (`name`) are accepted.
+Refer to [Configuration sections][config section] to explore which config options (`name`) are accepted.

 ## Command options/flags